osg-htc/docs/docs/data/xrootd/install-standalone.md

 =========================

 [XRootD](http://xrootd.org/) is a hierarchical storage system that can be used in a variety of ways to access data, typically distributed among actual storage resources.
-In this document we focus on using XrootD as a simple layer of exporting an underlaying storage system like HDFS or through a POSIX enabled mount to the outside world.
+In this document we focus on using XRootD as a simple layer exporting an underlying storage system (e.g., [HDFS](/data/install-hadoop.md)) to the outside world.

 Before Starting
 ---------------